 While there are super fans that stalk artists, most simply support their chosen artist in every way that they can find, from purchasing every product they can find (even multiple purchases of the same product), providing financial support through donations and other mechanisms, to becoming Street Team or Virtual Street Team member, or acting as a sort of social media champion.

-Wile there can be Super Fans in many different industries, Music does forge particularly devoted fans.
+While there can be Super Fans in many different industries, Music does forge particularly devoted fans.
 Music Marketers encourage and cultivate the development of Fans into Super Fans.
 It inspires them towards high levels of engagement.

 Super Fans run volunteer news sites about their favorite artist.
 They arrange streams and playlists of popular songs to try to help their chosen artist to outshine other artists.
 They are often involved in getting the word out about amazing bands that no one has ever heard of.
 Super Fans are the central hub of social media music marketing.
-They often do a better job than the music promotion professionals because they are highly motivated, determined, very knowledgable, deeply interested and highly engaged.
+They often do a better job than the music promotion professionals because they are highly motivated, determined, very knowledgable, deeply interested, and highly engaged.

-A Sync License, short for Synchronization License, is a license agreement between a Publisher and the producer of an audiovisual work, such as a motion picture, television program, television commercial, and video game.
+A Sync License, short for Synchronization License, is a license agreement between a Publisher and the producer of an audio visual work, such as a motion picture, television program, television commercial, and video game.

 The Sync License grants the producer the right to use a song in the soundtrack of the particular project, governed by a number of conditions and limitations.
 Rights granted are normally non-exclusive.
-This includes stipulating distribution in any and all media (such as theaters, video devices and video on demand), the performance of the resulting audiovisual work, including the song, and limitations to the territories that the license applies to, and limitations and conditions governing advertisements, clips and trailers that the producer has the right to use the song in.
+This includes stipulating distribution in any and all media (such as theaters, video devices, and video on demand), the performance of the resulting audio visual work, including the song, and limitations to the territories that the license applies to, and limitations and conditions governing advertisements, clips, and trailers that the producer has the right to use the song in.

 The rights to a composition or the “song”, which is different from the studio sound recording, are most often administered by the publishing company that represents the writer/producer.
 The value in the copyright of a recording is divided into two pieces:

-- The “master” sound recording, which is the studio recording of a performance of the song.
+- The “master” sound recording, is the studio recording of a performance of the song.
 Commonly owned by the Record Label.

 Sync Rights are the rights that permit songs or other compositions to be recorded for use as in a soundtrack or used as background music in TV or film.
 The term synchronization relates to screen visuals normally being synchronized with the song or composition.